 A credit monitoring service alerts you when new items appear on your credit report.
 Credit monitoring services can help you catch instances of identity theft fast and eliminate them before they can damage your score.
 Sign up with a monitoring service to keep yourself on track if you’re on the journey toward a better credit score.

 Are you searching for a reliable credit monitoring service?
-Consider signing up for a Zero-Fee Checking account with MoneyLion.
-All MoneyLion members have access to credit monitoring just by signing up for an account.
+All MoneyLion members have access to credit monitoring just by signing up for an Credit Builder Plus membership.
 You can also check your score and get credit advice in the MoneyLion app.
-Much more is available for free when you sign up for your Zero-Fee Checking account.

 Make Your Minimum Payments On Time